Anna Freud Centre: Treatment

-The Centre provides short-term and long-term specialist treatments for children suffering from mental illnesses.
+The Centre provides short-term and long-term specialist treatments for children suffering from mental health problems.

 Research

 The Centre conducts research in collaboration with the Yale University Child Study Center and the Menninger Department of Psychiatry at Baylor College of Medicine.
 The Centre's historic links with Yale University have been renewed through the recently established Anna Freud Centre/Yale Child Study Center Bridge Programme.
-Research teams from the Menninger Department of Psychiatry, the Anna Freud Centre and Yale Child Study Center form a developmental and clinical psychoanalytically-inspired research consortium.
+Research teams from the Menninger Department of Psychiatry, the Anna Freud and Yale Child Study Center form a developmental and clinical psychoanalytically-inspired research consortium.

 The Centre also hosts the Child and Adolescent Mental Health Services (CAMHS) Evidence Based Practice Unit, an interdisciplinary research unit which is part of UCL.
 Its research focuses on supporting the implementation of evidence-based practice and also gathering practice-based evidence for mental health interventions.
 Current projects include a national evaluation of therapies (part of the Children and Young People's Improving Access to Psychological Therapies programme); research on shared decision making; and the development of models for resource need as part of the CAMHS Payment by Results project.

 Research activity can be funded by public bodies (for example the Education for Wellbeing project is funded by the Department for Education).
-Individual charities commission Anna Freud to carry out evaluative research into the effectiveness of their own services (for example 42nd Street (mental health charity) commissioned Anna Freud to review their TC42 service in 2020).
+Individual charities commission the Anna Freud to carry out evaluative research into the effectiveness of their own services (for example 42nd Street (mental health charity) commissioned the Anna Freud to review their TC42 service in 2020).
 Research can be based on collaboration with other bodies (for example a study into adoption working with Coram and Great Ormond Street Hospital).

-In June 2003 a study conducted jointly by the Anna Freud Centre, Great Ormond Street Hospital and Coram Family Adoption Services on the way in which abused children can have their faith in adults restored through adoption was published.
-In September 2009 a collaborative project involving the Anna Freud Centre, Kids Company and UCL was launched to study what happens to the brains of children who have suffered early trauma.
-In May 2010 a campaign was launched by the charity Kids Company to raise £5 million to fund a study into how children's brain development is affected by loving care and attachment, with the study work to be conducted by the Anna Freud Centre in partnership with the Institute of Psychiatry, UCL, the Tavistock Clinic and Oxford University.
+In June 2003 a study conducted jointly by the Anna Freud, Great Ormond Street Hospital and Coram Family Adoption Services on the way in which abused children can have their faith in adults restored through adoption was published.
+In September 2009 a collaborative project involving the Anna Freud, Kids Company and UCL was launched to study what happens to the brains of children who have suffered early trauma.
+In May 2010 a campaign was launched by the charity Kids Company to raise £5 million to fund a study into how children's brain development is affected by loving care and attachment, with the study work to be conducted by the Anna Freud in partnership with the Institute of Psychiatry, UCL, the Tavistock Clinic and Oxford University.